Matroids: A Macaulay2 package: Abstract

 \section{Abstract}

-We give an overview of the {\tt{Macaulay2}} package {\tt{Matroids}}, which contains functionality to create and compute with matroids.
-Examples highlighting the use of all major functions in the package are provided, along with explanations of some of the algorithms.
-Interesting connections of matroids to various branches and areas are also given.
+We give an overview of the {\tt{Macaulay2}} package {\tt{Matroids}}, which introduces functionality to create and compute with matroids into {\tt{Macaulay2}}.
+Examples highlighting the use of many functions in the package are provided, including applications of matroids to other areas.

 \subjclass[2010]{{05-04, 05B35, 52B40, 05C31}}

 \textsc{Introduction.} A matroid is a combinatorial object which abstracts the notions of (linear algebraic, graph-theoretic) independence.
 Since their introduction by Whitney \cite{Whi}, matroids have found diverse applications in combinatorics, graph theory, optimization, and algebraic geometry, in addition to being studied as interesting objects in their own right.